Ashok0/EnderalVREssentials/README.md

 [**3D Casting FX - Fire and Frost Hand FX Replacer v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/50197?tab=files): Replaces the effect in your hand when holding a fire or frost spell.
 The vanilla effects are made up of 2D sprites moving in a single plane which is very apparent and quite ugly in VR.
 These new ones are specifically designed to look good in VR and SE both.

 [**Loose Clear refracting icicle and FrostAtronach v1.5**](https://www.nexusmods.com/skyrimspecialedition/mods/2458?tab=files): Realistic looking Icicle and Frost Atronach.

+[**Rally's City Roofs v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/20896?tab=files): This mod retextures the roofs of houses and market stalls in Whiterun, Riften and Solitude.

+[**Renthal's Workbench v1.4**](https://www.nexusmods.com/skyrimspecialedition/mods/23164): New high poly mesh and texture for the workbench.

 [**Enhanced Vanilla Trees SE v2.1**](https://www.nexusmods.com/skyrimspecialedition/mods/11008?tab=files): Better Vanilla Trees?
 Sign me up!
 All-In-One tree overhaul package with enhanced Vanilla trees.
 Supports RAT, SFO Branches, SFO Snowy Pines, and more!
 - Delete ESP files.